-If the preceding messages appear, set the "symbol_library" variable in the ".synopsys_dc.setup" file to the "<act_fam>mntr.sdb" file location.
+If the preceding messages do appear, set the "symbol_library" variable in the ".synopsys_dc.setup" file to the "<act_fam>mntr.sdb" file location.

-6. Review your design results.
-Invoke Design Architect and read in the schematic sheet.
+5. To review your design results, invoke Design Architect and read in the schematic sheet.

-The above conversion process is not fully qualified for Synopsys versions 97.01 and onwards.
-The recommended way to create an EDDM database is to begin with an EDIF file and then to invoke the act_edn2mgc icon from the Design Manager or to run the edn2mgc from the project directory as follows:
+The above conversion process is not fully qualified for Synopsys versions 97.01 and after.
+The recommended way to create an EDDM database is to begin with an EDIF file and then invoke the "act_edn2mgc" icon from the Design Manager or run the "edn2mgc" from the project directory as follows: